 To help you work out your income from primary production, we have provided a worksheet at the back of this publication.
 If you use it, keep the completed worksheet with your other records.

-The Business and professional items instructions 2006 explains where amounts from the worksheet, labelled PP1-PP11, should be shown at P8 on the Business and professional items schedule for individuals 2006.
+The publication Business and professional items instructions 2008 (NAT 2543) explains where amounts from the worksheet, labelled PP1-PP11, should be shown at P8 on the Business and professional items schedule for individuals 2008 (NAT 2816).

 MORE INFORMATION

 INTERNET